-Welcome to The Play Podcast where we explore the greatest new and classic plays.
-Each episode we choose a single play – often one that is on stage somewhere in the UK – and we talk about it in more depth than you will find in the reviews of any one production.
-We’ll discuss the play’s origins, its themes, characters, structure and impact.
+The Play Podcast is a podcast dedicated to exploring the greatest new and classic plays.
+In each episode we choose a single play to talk about in depth with our expert guest.
+We discuss the play’s origins, its themes, characters, structure and impact.
 For us the play is the thing.

 Winsome Pinnock’s powerful new play Rockets and Blue Lights explores the continuing legacy of the slave trade by allowing the lost voices of the past to merge into our current re-examination of history and black identity.
 The play won the 2019 Alfred Fagon Award and was in preview at the Manchester Royal Exchange earlier in 2020 when the Covid pandemic cruelly closed our theatres.
 I’m especially honoured during Black History Month to talk with Winsome Pinnock about her wonderful play.

 Photo: Wendell Pierce as Willy Loman at the Young Vic (c.
 Brinkoff Mogenburg)

 Arthur Miller’s portrait of an ordinary American family in post-war Brooklyn has become an enduring presence on stages around the world and in educational curriculums.
 The splintering of the Loman family became emblematic of the personal costs and challenges of the American Dream, but Miller’s play has also remained popular and relevant because of its innovative form and emotional power.
 We’re delighted to be joined by Dr Stephen Marino, founding editor of The Arthur Miller Journal to explore this dramatic classic.

 This episode is a recorded ragbag of selected extra Footnotes that we’ve compiled during the research and conversations from our first eleven episodes.
 You’ll hear trivial titbits of information in the best tradition of footnotes, as well as pithy observations on all of the plays that we’ve covered so far.